nmhp16/evs/README.md

 ## Overview

 This project is a real-time face detection application developed using OpenCV and Qt.
-It captures video from the default camera, performs face detection, and displays the video with detected faces and frame rate information.
+It captures video from the default camera and performs face detection.
+Displays the video with head counts for detected faces, date and time, and frame rate information.
 The application also allows users to take snapshots and save them to disk.

 ## Features